-RELIGIOUS INSTITUTE SCHOOLS OF QUEENSLAND 2023-2020
+OOLS OF QUEENSLAND 2025-2020

 Maintain established central Develop systems and

 filing / records systems in procedures for

 accordance with routines, implementation in accordance

 methods and procedures. with school policy.

 This would include: creating Provide financial, policy and

 and indexing new files, planning advice and

-retrieving records; investigate, interpret or
+retrieving records;

-distributing files within the evaluate information for the
+distributing files within the investigate, interpret or

-school as requested, guidance of staff or clients.
+school as requested, evaluate information for the

-monitoring file locations and guidance of start of cherics.
+monitoring file locations and guidance of staff or clients.

 identifying and processing Original writing of promotional

 inactive and closed files. and advertising material

+requiring significant discretion

-Maintain a store through requiring significant discretion
+Maintain a store through and judgement concerning

-such duties as participation in and judgement concerning
+such duties as participation in content and design.

-ordering and issue of content and design.
+ordering and issue of

-expendable stores, recording Name and the state of the state
+expendable stores, recording Management of, and

-of stock levels, maintaining Management of, and

-= participation in, marketing
+of stock levels, maintaining participation in, marketing

 records of equipment activities.

 distribution, delivery dockets, Design of promotional and

 invoices and payment marketing plans requiring

 vouchers and responsibility initiative in the application of

 for keys. professional practices.

 Make and record

 appointments on behalf of Responsibility for representing

 another and, where the school in the media.

 necessary, resolve involved

 appointment scheduling

 problems.

-Make travel and

 Make travel and

 accommodation bookings in

 line with a given itinerary.

 Within routines, methods and

 procedures carry out liaison

 between the school, the

 student and the student's

 family where some discretion

 and judgement are involved.